Gittin – Jewish Divorce

-At the first contact with the secretary of the Beth Din, various questions will be asked, which may include whether a divorce agreement regarding finance or child custody has been reached.
+At the first contact with the secretary of the Beth Din, various questions will be asked, in regards to the opening of the file.
 Additionally, questions may be asked pertaining to how long the couple has been separated and whether they have been in contact with a Rabbi or if they have tried counselling.
 A request may be made by a Beth Din representative that the parties meet with one of the judges to explore the possibility for reconciliation.

-To open a file, an application for a GET must be downloaded and completed in writing by each party.
-Application
+To open a file an application must be completed directly online by clicking on the following link: Application

-The application must be emailed along with a current photo of each party.
-These items should be emailed to email@example.com.
+A current photo should be emailed to email@example.com.

 One cannot email the above address for an appointment.
-This can only be done by calling the Beth Din directly (514.739.6363).
+This can only be done by calling the Beth Din directly (514.739.6363 ext.1202).
 At the appointed time for the enactment of the GET, both parties must appear at the Beth Din at the appointed time.

 When the couple presents themselves at the appointment, the following items should be prepared:

 1) A current and valid photo ID of each party, i.e. Driver’s license, passport, or Medicare card

 The regular fee for a GET is $800.00 payable prior to the GET commencing.
 However, various circumstances may alter this amount.